 4. Irrigation Management

 Irrigation management uses sensors to detect when and how much water is needed by individual plants.
-This saves water, prevents over-watering, and also reduces weeds and runoff.
+This saves water and also reduces weeds and runoff.

 5. Smart Pest Control